julianje/Kiwi/README.md

 You can run any the code locally in the same way your would run any shiny app:

 Download [R](http://cran.r-project.org/mirrors.html) and [RStudio](http://www.rstudio.com/).
-Once in RStudio, install shiny
+Install shiny

 ```
 > install.packages("shiny")
 ```

-Download the code and open `ui.R` or `server.R`.
+Download the code and open `ui.R` or `server.R` using RStudio.
 Click on the "Run App" button on the top right.
 That's it.